aolaleye/liri/README.md

 * `movie-this`
 * `do-what-it-says`

+__For Example:__

 #### `node liri.js my-tweets`

-* __LIRI will show the last 20 tweets from a twitter account and when the tweets were created at in your terminal/bash window.__
+* LIRI will show the last 20 tweets from a twitter account and when the tweets were created at in your terminal/bash window.

 #### `node liri.js spotify-this-song '<song name here>'`

-* __LIRI will show the following information about the song in your terminal/bash window:__
+* LIRI will show the following information about the song in your terminal/bash window:

     * _Artist(s)_
     * _The song's name_